Report a Concern

 All Other Concerns

-1. All concerns where there is no imminent risk to the welfare of a person should be reported to BF by clicking here.
+1. All concerns where there is no imminent risk to the welfare of a person should be reported to BF by using our non urgent report form.

 2. If the concern arises during an event, you should contact the designated Event Welfare Officer